frictionlessdata/frictionless-py/docs/describing-data.md

 ### Infer Names

-Sometimes you don't want to use existent header row to compose field names.
+Sometimes you don't want to use an existing header row to compose field names.
 It's possible to provide custom names:

 ```python
 from frictionless import describe